BenWiederhake/license-crawl/README.md

 > GitHub's automatic licenses, as a repo, for your convenience.

-I usually create repos and gitignores myself, but then use GitHub's "create repository with a license" feature.
+I usually create repos and gitignores myself, but then use GitHub's "create repository with a license" feature, which means you have to merge somehow, which is ugly or a hassle or both.
+Ugh.
 I have no idea why they thought it's a great idea that choosing a license is bound to repo creation, and cannot be done in the second or third commit.

-So I made this repo, to have the license texts available as files.
+I made this repo so I could have the license texts available as files.

 ## Table of Contents